-Mr B Watson of Batley was appointed the architect in 1904.
+Mr Benjamin Watson of Batley was appointed the architect in 1904.
 On 4th January 1905 the foundation stone was laid by Councillor A Horsfield, who returned the following year to officially open the library.

 The first Librarian was James Kirkpatrick.
 King George V and Queen Mary visited on 10 July 1912.